7 Benefits of KAMRA Inlays

 Do you rely on reading glasses or contact lenses because of poor near vision?
 Are you frustrated with their use and looking for a permanent alternative?
 Introducing the KAMRA inlay, the first FDA-approved corneal inlay for vision correction surgery in the United States.

 Corneal inlays — also called corneal implants — treat a common age-related vision condition called presbyopia.
 This condition affects near vision making it difficult to read things up close, such as a book or computer screen.
-Although KAMRA is the only corneal inlay currently available in the U.S., there are others in the investigational stage of development (such as the Raindrop Near Vision Inlay).
+Although KAMRA is the only corneal inlay currently available in the U.S., there are others in the investigational stage of development.
 But for now, KAMRA is the only corneal inlay option and it’s getting a lot of positive buzz.
 In fact, it was recently featured on a segment of Good Morning America.

 If you’re someone who is constantly misplacing or breaking your reading glasses, sick of the hassles associated with contact lenses, or simply looking for a near vision correction change, then KAMRA might be for you.